hindutva/hindutva.github.io/main/social-cultivation/clan/practice/varNa/brAhmaNa/brAhmaNa_glue.md

     - Francis Xavier: "If it were not for the opposition of the Brahmins, we should have them all embracing the religion of Jesus Christ." ([FX](https://archive.org/details/LifeLettersOfStFrancisXavierV1/page/n189/mode/2up) Letter to the Society at Rome - 31 December 1543)

 ### Examples and analogies:
+- South India and Manipur - see [brAhmaNa migration pages](../../../../ethnic-shifts/v1).
 - Andhra
     - "Cynthia Talbot mined epigraphic records and labeled Vengi as the “core area” of Andhra in this period.5 Here again land grants to Brahmans were frequent and inscriptions indicate migrations from the north to Andhra.
 One copper plate records the donation of a village in Guntur District, west of the Krishna River, to one thousand Brahmans from the village of Ahicchatra on the Ganges." \["vedic voices" book\]
     - "Cynthia Talbot notes a special tradition in medieval Andhra, sapta-santana, “seven offerings,” by which donors could perpetuate their names.40 In addition to having a son, other legacies include provision of a deity image to a temple, constructing a tank for water supply, and donating an agrahara."   \["vedic voices" book\]